straz/pas/pubs/consulting/ROM-intro/Intro_to_ROM.md

 questionnaire to get more diagnostic indicators dealing with matters of marketing strategy.<p>
 Part 2, <i>Management Productivity Characteristics</i> will collect data needed
-to compute the value of R-O-M(tm) and to come up with insights about the effectiveness of overhead expenses.<p>
+to compute the value of R-O-M&trade; and to come up with insights about the effectiveness of overhead expenses.<p>
-Clients may also wish to apply R-O-M(tm) techniques in analyzing major investment proposals involving information technologies.
+Clients may also wish to apply R-O-M&trade; techniques in analyzing major investment proposals involving information technologies.
 A <i>Functional Economic Analysis </i>package and a risk-analysis service is also available.<p>

 <h2>
-<a name="part20">R-O-M® Diagnosis</a></h2>
+<a name="part20">R-O-M&trade; Diagnosis</a></h2>
 The aim of the <i>Return-on-Management</i> diagnostic process is to imitate practices well established in confidential medical testing.<p>
 The findings will not produce specific action recommendations.
 Taking